-Natcast and the Department of Commerce have launched a site selection process to identify three facilities:
+On July 12, 2024, Natcast and the Department of Commerce launched a site selection process to identify three CHIPS for America R&D facilities:

 The facilities model is informed by over a year of discussions with stakeholders building on the release of the NSTC Vision and Strategy Paper and the NAPMP Vision Paper, and robust analysis on the current and planned future state of the U.S. semiconductor manufacturing and R&D ecosystems.
 A request for information published by Natcast in March 2024, collected feedback on the demand for prototyping facilities capabilities and also informed the facility model.